graphql/graphql-spec/spec/Section 6 -- Execution.md

     pending)}.
 - Complete this incremental result stream.

+New Incremental Data Records are added to the {graph} by the {GraphFromRecords()} algorithm as Pending Incremental Data nodes directed from the Deferred Fragments they incrementally complete.

 GraphFromRecords(incrementalDataRecords, graph):

 - If {graph} is not provided, initialize to an empty graph.
 - Let {newGraph} be a new directed acyclic graph containing all of the nodes and edges in {graph}.
 - For each {incrementalDataRecord} of {incrementalDataRecords}:
+  - Let {deferredFragments} be the Deferred Fragments incrementally completed by {incrementalDataRecord}.
+  - For each {deferredFragment} of {deferredFragments}:
+    - Reset {newGraph} to the result of {GraphWithDeferredFragmentRecord(deferredFragment, newGraph)}.
-  - Add {incrementalDataRecord} to {newGraph} as a new Pending Data node directed from the {pendingResults} that it completes, adding each of {pendingResults} to {newGraph} as a new node directed from its {parent}, recursively adding each {parent} until {incrementalDataRecord} is connected to {newGraph}, or the {parent} is not defined.
+  - Add {incrementalDataRecord} to {newGraph} as a new Pending Incremental Data node directed from the {deferredFragments} that it completes.
+- Return {newGraph}.

+The {GraphWithDeferredFragmentRecord()} algorithm returns a new graph containing the provided Deferred Fragment Record, recursively adding its parent Deferred Fragment nodes.

+GraphWithDeferredFragmentRecord(deferredFragment, graph):

+- If {graph} contains a Deferred Fragment node representing {deferredFragment}, return {graph}.
+- Let {parent} be the parent Deferred Fragment of {deferredFragment}.
+- If {parent} is defined, let {newGraph} be the result of {GraphWithDeferredFragmentRecord(parent, graph)}; otherwise, let {newGraph} be a new directed acyclic graph containing all of the nodes and edges in {graph}.
+- Add {deferredFragment} to {newGraph} as a new Deferred Fragment node directed from {parent}, if defined.
 - Return {newGraph}.

 The {GetNewRootNodes()} algorithm is responsible for determining the new root